awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### I receive a "Connectivity issues detected" error when I try to connect to my on\-premises directory<a name="connectivity_issues_detected"></a>

-You receive an error message similar to the following when connecting to your on\-premises directory:
+You receive an error message similar to the following when connecting to your on\-premises directory\.

 ```
 Connectivity issues detected: LDAP unavailable (TCP port 389) for IP: ip-address